Updated in March 2023

-If you are more of a visual person, here’s a video where we explain in a more dynamic way what is a non-traditional student.
+But if you are more of a visual person, here’s a video where we explain more dynamically what is a non-traditional student.
 Check it out!

 Non-Traditional College Student: A Quick Definition

 As mentioned before, a nontraditional student is someone who didn’t attend college right after high school.
 Once enrolled, they fit in as either first-year or transfer students.